-The November 2014 opening of the Brock Environmental Center concludes a successful community effort to save the 118-acre Pleasure House Point tract from development.
-As recently as 2008, developers intended to build more than 1,100 new high-rise condos and townhouses on the property.
+The November 2014 opening of the Brock Environmental Center concluded a successful community effort to save the 118-acre Pleasure House Point tract from development.
+Up through 2008, developers intended to build more than 1,100 new high-rise condos and townhouses on the property.
 The collapse of the housing market in 2009, however, led bankers to foreclose on the property.
 A community partnership with CBF, the City of Virginia Beach, and the Trust for Public Land purchased the land from the bank in 2012, preserving it for open space and environmental education.

 Ironically, much of what makes the Brock Environmental Center "new" and "smart" is a return to very old ideas: using natural sunlight, wind, water, and earth to provide essential needs.
 Architects SmithGroupJJR and builder Hourigan Construction used only environmentally safe materials and low-impact building techniques to construct the center.
 And the building features many recycled and repurposed items donated by the Hampton Roads community, including old school bleachers, gym floors, sinks, lockers, and cabinets—even champagne corks.